CTV Atlantic.ca Continues Exclusion of French Acadian Culture:

 Rather than relying on traditional Canadian press avenues for publicly voicing concerns, individuals and artists advocate for their culture by calling out media organizations on the top stories on the Google News platform, with syndicated worldwide web press releases and censor-free articles on decentralized blockchain platforms.

-The government is waiting to search and share leads found making news this week, so Claudio@MBF-Lifestyle gives them some.
+The government is waiting to search for and share leads that made news this week, so Claudio@MBF-Lifestyle gives them some.

 By flooding more equitable spaces with authentic discussions of these issues, Nova Scotia and New Brunswick Acadians can break free from the once said in the interview echo chamber of ineffective contact us if you have a great news tip, ideal pages on dumb and uninspired social media story heard on the media Honky bastards up in the Great Harbour city of Kjipuktuk.